surajyadav29/fullstack-deploy-docker-on-ec2/README.md

 # Full-Stack App Deployment on AWS EC2 using Docker

-This project demonstrates a full-stack application containerized using Docker and deployed on an AWS EC2 instance.
-It shows frontend-backend communication through Nginx as a reverse proxy and highlights cloud deployment practices.
+This project demonstrates deploying a full-stack React + Node.js app in Docker containers on AWS EC2, using Nginx as a reverse proxy for frontend-backend communication.

 ## Project Overview